keller-mark/mutation-signature-explorer-docker/README.md

 This is where ExploSig Server will look for data.
 Run `pwd` in this directory and make note of the absolute path.

 The metadata files in the `obj` directory can be updated to specify custom signatures and/or mutation datasets.
-Please see the [wiki](https://github.com/lrgr/explosig-docker/wiki) for detailed instructions about file formats.
+Please see the [wiki](https://github.com/lrgr/explosig-docker/wiki) for detailed information about file formats.

 ### The database directory
 Run the following command to create a `mysql` folder within `explosig-docker`: